When the Best Candidate Happens to Be Diverse

 Dinesh Chugtai: That’s the worst example he could have used.

-Have you struggled with how best to talk about diversity or witnessed others struggle with it?
+Have you ever struggled with how best to talk about diversity or witnessed others struggle with it?
 Any instructive or entertaining anecdotes?